MW 12x50 / N38 - neodymium magnet

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or other advanced devices.
+- Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: